National Microbiological Database programme requirements

 - use only authorised individuals and organisations for NMD activities

-- are aware of how the industry is performing
+- know how the industry is performing

 The legal requirements that you need to meet are in the NMD Notice.
 Make sure your processing operation complies with the most recent NMD Notice.